DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

 #### TWAP algorithms

 - Send the same number of shares and the same percentage of the order to be traded in each time period.
+- Suitable for trading that needs to be completed within a short timeframe

 ### Opportunistic algorithms (Liquidity-seeking)